YangLe-L/Lim-Portfolio/FinalProjectPart2.md

 ## C. Revised wireframes / visualizations / storyboards
-#### Overall, the feedback for the wireframe is quite positive and only require minimal changes to the audience list and some cards
+#### Overall, the feedback for the wireframe is quite positive and only require minimal changes to the audience list and visualizations.
-#### Edits to Audience List
+#### New Audience List
+* Heinz course classmates
+  * If they join the healthcare industry, use the skills that they learned (e.g. analytics) in Heinz to help their employers (public and private) avoid healthcare waste spending.
+  * Create a business solution to solve a particular waste in the healthcare industry.
+* Citizens who may or may not be engaged with current affairs
+  * Lobby the legislators to cut down a specific waste problem at the federal or local level.
+* Healthcare industry practitioners
+  * Persuading them to play a part in changing old practices as the waste problem is getting too serious.
+* Legislators
+  * Understand the seriousness of the waste problem in the healthcare system and create laws to lower it.